 The two are closely related, since the encierro was born of the simple necessity to get the beasts to the bullring.
 But what should have been a utilitarian activity became much more interesting when some creative locals decided to throw themselves in front of the animals.
 Hemingway happened upon it in 1923 and, via a little novel he wrote on the subject called The Sun Also Rises, turned it from a quaint local custom to one of those things middle-aged American men put on their bucket lists.

 What to make of the running of the bulls?
 The easy machismo earned at the cost of animals who seem plainly terrified disturbed me.
-(During the first encierro this year, one of the steers thought better of the whole enterprise and turned around and ran back to the stable.)
 But I could also feel the adrenaline, and the strange pleasure that comes from gathering at dawn with thousands of others to witness something so communal and so deeply rooted.

 Maybe that explains why Juanpe Lekuona returned to the encierro.
 The year before, the 39-year-old had been badly gored.
 But the morning I met him, he and his buddies had just reached the bullring and were comparing times.
 All of them are divinos—regular runners who stay as close to the stampeding bulls as they can.
 They are both celebrated for their bravery and reviled for their hot-doggery.
 When I ran into Juanpe the next day, he pointed out that he had made the front page of the local paper.
 But that, he said, had nothing to do with why he had run each of the past 23 years.
 “At first, it’s like a religion,” he said.
 “Then it’s a calling.
 Finally, it becomes an addiction.”